 The diversity of color plays into the company’s brand.
 It also contributes to a hero image website design that holds a person’s attention and encourages them to explore more.

-Placing a CTA button inside a hero section can drive results by encouraging people to follow instructions.
-Depending on your page’s goals, you may want to generate leads, get people to sign up for services, or educate them about upcoming products from your company.
+Placing a CTA button inside a hero section can drive tasks completions by encouraging people to follow instructions.
+Depending on your page’s goals, you may want to generate leads, get people to sign up for a newsletter, or educate them about upcoming products from your company.

 Apple’s page for the iPhone X includes two clickable CTA buttons.
 One tells visitors to learn more about the product.
 The other button simply says, “Buy.”